 Independent Contractor Misclassification Settlement

-The misclassification of employees as independent contractors is a growing problem in the U.S. economy that robs workers of fair pay, benefits, and job security.
-Misclassifying workers also deprives governments of tax revenue and disadvantages employers who play by the rules.
+Misclassifying employees as independent contractors is a growing problem in the U.S. economy which robs workers of fair pay, benefits, and job security.
+Employee misclassification can also deprive governments of tax revenue and disadvantage employers who play by the rules.

 Stepped up regulatory agency enforcement has put companies that misclassify workers on notice.
 Government prosecutions have resulted in numerous seven-figure worker misclassification settlements, but even larger settlements—many exceeding $10 million—have been reached in lawsuits brought by workers themselves.

-Class action lawsuits alleging that workers paid on a Form 1099 basis should actually be paid on a Form W2 basis can recover back pay and other benefits for misclassified workers, who are found in virtually every sector of the economy, but tend to be concentrated in industries that include transportation, technology, car services, staffing, and the sharing or “gig” economy.
+Class action lawsuits alleging that workers paid on a Form 1099 basis should actually be paid on a Form W2 basis may be able to recover back pay and other benefits for misclassified workers.
+These workers are found in virtually every sector of the economy, but tend to be concentrated in transportation, technology, car services, staffing, and the sharing or “gig” economy.

 ClassAction.com encourages workers to look over the settlements below and contact us if they have reason to believe they too are being wrongly considered an independent contractor.

 A judge approved a $27 million class action settlement in a case brought against Lyft on behalf of California drivers who claimed the ride-hailing company misclassified them as independent contractors.
 Under the settlement terms, which received preliminary approval in June 2016, drivers will remain contractors (not employees) but receive money to reimburse expenses such as gas and vehicle maintenance.
 Lyft also agreed to make changes to its terms of service that outline the reasons for which drivers’ accounts can be deactivated.